 3. The vast majority of Albanians are Muslims, making it up to 70% of the population.
 The second-largest religion is Christianity, however, there also a number of atheists in the country.

 4. You might notice that there are a lot of scarecrows in Albania.
-This fact is very interesting as Albanians believe that if you see a scarecrow in a property while it’s being constructed, it will prevent envy from the neighbors.
+This fact is very interesting as Albanians believe that if you see a scarecrow on a property while it’s being constructed, it will prevent envy from the neighbors.
 It is also believed that it brings good luck.

 5. Albania’s communist-era ended around 1991.
-For this reason, only about thousands of cars were being used in the country despite its population of at least 3,000,000 people at that time.
+For this reason, only thousands of cars were being used in the country despite its population of at least 3,000,000 people at that time.
 Because of being late behind the wheels, Albanians have the reputation of having some of the worst drivers in the world.
 Of course, we’re not generalizing here, but it is highly advisable to be very careful when crossing the road.
 Always be observant and remember to always look both ways.

 6. Anjezë Gonxhe Bojaxhiu better known as Mother Teresa is a very special heroine in Albania.
 She was born in Skopje which is now a part and capital of Macedonia.
 She’s the only Albanian who won a Nobel Prize.